 To save battery power, the camera turns off automatically after the set time of idle operation elapses.
 You can set this auto power-off time.
-When the camera is turned off due to auto power off, you can turn it on again by pressing the shutter button, etc.
+When the camera has turned off due to auto power off, you can turn it on again by pressing the shutter button halfway or pressing any of the following buttons: <MENU>, <DISP.>, $<\Box>$, <cooldresset, etc.

-If [Disable] is set, either turn off the camera or press the <DISP> button to turn off the LCD monitor to save battery power.
+If [Disable] is set, either turn off the camera or press the <DISP.> button to turn off the LCD monitor to save battery power.
 Even when [Disable] is set, if the camera is not used for 30 min., the LCD monitor will turn off automatically.
-To turn on the LCD monitor again, press the <DISP> button.
+To turn on the LCD monitor again, press the <DISP.> button.